mecid/mecid.github.io/_posts/2023-07-11-unidirectional-flow-in-swift.md

 Swift promotes type-safe code by using a set of language features allowing us to encode the correct behavior into the type system.
 We aim to model our types so that the logical mistake becomes a compile-time error instead of a runtime error.
 We can achieve that by using value types, enums, optionals, protocols, generics, phantom types, etc.

+> To learn more about writing type-safe code in Swift, take a look at my ["Writing idiomatic Swift code"](/2021/04/01/writing-idiomatic-swift-code/) post.

 But what about type-safe state management systems?
 How can we build it using Swift language features?
 We will apply the same tools to build a functional and safe state management system.

 ```swift